Oval, London

 Oval is an area in south London, in the London Borough of Lambeth.
-It is part of Kennington near The Oval cricket ground, situated 2.1 miles (3.38 km) to the south-east of Charing Cross.
-Oval straddles the border of south-west London and south-east London, and is where the postcode SE11 converges with the postcodes SW8 and SW9.
+It is the part of Kennington around The Oval cricket ground, situated 2.1 miles (3.38 km) to the southeast of Charing Cross.

-Oval is within the borough constituency of Vauxhall.
-The Member of Parliament for the area is Florence Eshalomi of the Labour Party.

 History

 The land here was, from the seventeenth century, used for a market garden.
 The name "Oval" emerged from a street layout which was originated in 1790 but never completely built.
 The Montpelier Cricket Club leased ten acres of land from the Duchy of Cornwall in 1844, and Surrey County Cricket Club was formed soon thereafter at a meeting at the Horns Tavern (since demolished) on Kennington Park Road.

+Governance

+The Oval ward is in the Vauxhall parliamentary constituency and is one of four wards in the borough's north Lambeth division.
+It includes part of Kennington and some of the River Thames.
+The Member of Parliament for the area is Florence Eshalomi of the Labour Party.